AWS S3 configuration

-Using V7's external AWS integration, you can keep your data stored within a private Amazon S3 bucket.
-Check out the diagram here to see how it works, and if you're ready to get started follow our step-by-step instructions to create the integration.
+Using V7's external AWS S3 integration, you can keep your data stored within a private bucket.
+Check out the diagram here to see how it works, and if you're ready to get started follow our step-by-step instructions below:

-The AWS integration is available on V7's Business and Enterprise plans.
+The AWS integration is available on V7's Business plan and above.
 You can find out more about what each plan includes on our pricing page.

 {